isomerpages/moe-northlandpri/_character-n-citizenship-edu/Sexuality Education.md

 (iii)           To help students develop a moral compass, respect for themselves and for others as sexual beings, premised on the family as the basic unit of society, through the inculcation of <u>positive mainstream values and attitudes</u> about sexuality.

 You may click [here](https://www.moe.gov.sg/education/programmes/social-and-emotional-learning/sexuality-education) **PAGE NOT FOUND** for more information on MOE Sexuality Education.

+**Overview of Northland Primary** **School’s** **Sexuality Education Programme for 2019**

+4 \.
+Sexuality Education is delivered in a holistic manner through the school curriculum.
+The content for Sexuality Education is grouped into five main themes: Human Development, Interpersonal Relationships, Sexual Health, Sexual Behaviour, and, Culture, Society and Law.
+You may click [here](https://www.moe.gov.sg/education/programmes/social-and-emotional-learning/sexuality-education/scope-and-teaching-approach-of-sexuality-education-in-schools) **PAGE NOT FOUND** for more information on the scope of Sexuality Education in the school curriculum.

+5 \.
+The subjects that incorporate topics on sexuality include:

+a.
+Science<br>
+b.
+Form Teacher Guidance Period (FTGP)<br>
+c.
+Character and Citizenship Education (CCE)

+**Growing Years (GY) Programme**: “Curious Minds (2nd Edition)” (Primary 5 & 6) Teaching & Learning resource package

+6 \.
+The upper primary years mark the onset of puberty.
+With better nutrition and improved health care, children are reaching puberty at a younger age and have to grapple with physical, emotional and psychological changes in themselves.
+The implication is that our children are becoming biologically ready for sexual activity sooner without necessarily having the corresponding cognitive or emotional maturity to modulate their behaviours.
+“Curious Minds” is a response to these challenges.

+7 \.
+The Primary 5 & 6 Growing Years (GY) package, “Curious Minds (2nd Edition)”, aims to meet students’ developmental needs, give emphasis to the teaching of skills and values, and focus on helping students navigate _changes_, build healthy _relationships_, especially online relationships, and exercise _safety_.